GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: The CNN method

 To check these two schemes, we build two CNN models, GaLNet-1 and GaLNet-2, respectively.
 These are schematized in Fig. \ref{fig:CNN_sample} where we use, in particular, a slightly modified VGGNet \citep{Simonyan2014+VGGnet}.
 The overall structure is common to other CNNs, and consists of three parts: the input layer, the hidden layer, and the output layer.
 The heart of the CNN is the hidden layer, which includes: 1) the convolutional layer, 2) the pooling layer, and 3) the fully connected layer.
 The convolutional layer, containing multiple convolution kernels composed of weights and bias, is used to extract features from the input data.
-These ``feature maps'' will be passed to the pooling layer for information filtering, to reduce their intrinsic size.
-The pooling layer contains a pre-set pooling function used to replace the feature map in a given region by a single point (flattening).
-The fully connected layer is located at the end of the hidden layer of networks, to perform a non-linear combination of the extracted features.
-In particular, it combines the low-level learned features to high-level features and passes them to the output layer.
+These ``feature maps'' will be passed to the pooling layer for information filtering to reduce their intrinsic size.
+The pooling layer contains a pre-set pooling function used to replace the feature map in a given region with a single point (flattening).
+The fully connected layer is located at the end of the hidden layer of networks to perform a non-linear combination of the extracted features.
+In particular, it combines the low-level learned features into high-level features and passes them to the output layer.

 For GaLNet-1, with only galaxy images as input, the hidden layers are made of 4 convolutional blocks, and in each block there are two weight layers, followed by an averaging $2\times 2$ pooling layer.
-These convolutional blocks return flatted feature maps that are fed to 3 fully connection layers that combine the low level features to higher level ones.
-In this phase the CNN makes the decision about the 7 S{\' e}rsic parameters to output through the output layer.
+These convolutional blocks return flatted feature maps and the feature maps are then fed to 3 fully connection layers to combine the low-level features to higher-level ones.
+In this phase, the CNN makes the decision about the 7 S{\' e}rsic parameters to output through the output layer.

-For GaLNet-2, including also the 2D PSF model images as input (see Sect. \ref{sec:training_data} for details), we designed two-path architecture: a main path is used to process the images and a secondary path is used to process the PSFs.
+For GaLNet-2, including also the 2D PSF model images as input (see Sect. \ref{sec:training_data} for details), we designed a two-path architecture: the main path is used to process the images, and the secondary path is used to process the PSFs.
 The main path is the same as that in GaLNet-1.
 The secondary path has only one convolutional block composed of two weight layers.
-After the flattening, the two paths are concentrated, and then followed by 3 fully connected layers.
+After the flattening, the two paths are concentrated and then followed by 3 fully connected layers.
 Here the CNNs make the decision about the 7 S{\' e}rsic parameters after having learned the PSF morphology and output the result through the output layer.